BrunoM6/Y3S2-IA/Readme.md

 - Keep adding the video until the cache can't take in the next random;
 - Skip to next cache while we have caches to fill;
 - Return the solution.
 This similar starting point can be used to check how these algorithms perform in a balanced scenario.
+This starting point is best for large datasets with big caches where we want to mostly perform swaps since all caches are guaranteed to have a lot of videos in the "best" solution.

 ### Algorithms
 We explored three different algorithms to solve the problem, simulated annealing, genetic algorithm and tabu search.